FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/protocol.md

 }
 ```

-When the component attempts to open the path
+This populates the protocol in the component's namespace at the well-known path
-`/svc/fuchsia.example.ExampleProtocol`, the component framework performs
-[capability routing][capability-routing] to find the component that provides
-this protocol.
-Then, the framework connects the newly opened channel to this
-provider.

-You can also customize the namespace path:
+`/svc/fuchsia.example.ExampleProtocol`.
+You can also customize the path:

 ```json5
 {